10 Full Sun Flowers That’ll Thrive

 They’re intolerant of frost or freezes, so start them inside from seed and transplant outdoors once winter has finally given up in your area.
 This low-growing, spreading plant looks best along borders or in hanging baskets, where folks can appreciate up close the little blooms and fragrant feathery foliage.

 Annual vinca is a compact plant, growing to about 15 in. x 15 in.
 Multiple five-petaled blooms that appear continuously set off the shiny green leaves.
-Vinca is available in a range of shades including white, pink, red, purple and lavender.
+Vinca is available in a range of shades including white, pink, red, purple, and lavender.
+Here’s our round-up of the best white flowers.

 Vinca needs little maintenance and deadheading isn’t required.
 They do well in full sun to part shade, and can tolerate some drought, although they flower best with regular watering.
 Trailing vinca is wonderful for containers or as ground cover.
 Butterflies visit annual vinca for nectar, although it’s not their preferred garden plant.